Combine the 'Lake of Stars' with Malawi's remarkable scenery, wildlife and the most friendly of people.

-Malawi is known as the ‘Warm Heart of Africa’ and this is not just glib marketing-speak.
-Although not as rich in game as other African countries, the magic of Malawi lies in its glorious scenery.
-Then add in marvellously friendly and laid-back people, superb flora and birdlife.
+Malawi is known as the ‘Warm Heart of Africa’, although not as rich in game as other African countries, the magic of Malawi lies in its glorious scenery.
+Then add in marvelously friendly and laid-back people, superb flora and bird life.
 And of course the wonderful Lake Malawi.
-So if you enjoy experiencing authentic African culture and chatting to local people, then a Malawi holiday is a must!

 Malawi is a small sliver of a country dominated by Lake Malawi, the most appealing of the great lakes of Africa.
 Indeed the ‘lake of stars’ is three quarters of the length of Malawi.
-Its crystal clear waters are teeming with colourful fish.
-(Lake Malawi is one of the most popular freshwater scuba diving locations in the world.)
-Plus its sandy beaches are a popular spot for relaxing after a Malawi safari in the Liwonde or Majete Game Reserves.
-Alternatively combine Lake Malawi with a safari in neighbouring Zambia?
-See a couple of our zambia and malawi holiday packages below…
+Its crystal clear waters are teeming with colorful fish.
+(Lake Malawi is one of the most popular freshwater scuba diving locations in the world!)
+Plus its sandy beaches are a popular spot for relaxing after a Malawi safari.

-Further south are the main wildlife reserves of Malawi, the scenic Liwonde National Park – with its large herds of elephant – and the revitalized Majete Game Reserve.
+Further south are the main wildlife reserves, the scenic Liwonde National Park – with its large herds of elephant – and the revitalized Majete Game Reserve.
 In the southern lowlands are the tea plantations of Satemwe.
 Rising above them are the peaks of Mount Mulanje and the Zomba Plateau with hiking, mountain biking and walking trails on offer.

 So if you enjoy combining a safari with beach relaxation; if you enjoy activity such as bush walks, mountain biking or horse-riding; if you like to meet the local people in an uncontrived way, then a Malawi holiday could be perfect for you.